-Implementation of the suite of state of the environment programmes (over 50) is delivered.
-Reports on the state of and trends in the ecological quality and stream health of the region's fresh water and the region's freshwater and coastal recreational waters have been published in the first half of 2019/2020.
+Implementation of the suite of state of the environment programmes (over 50) was delivered in 2018/2019 as scheduled.
+Reports on the state of and trends in the ecological quality and stream health of the region's fresh water and the region's freshwater and coastal recreational waters have been published in the first quarter of 2019/2020.
 Support continues for the environmental data LAWA website and engagement in developing the national EMaR (environmental monitoring and reporting) programmes alongside other regional councils and the Ministry for the Environment.
-The report from the Office of the Auditor-General into 'Managing freshwater quality: challenges and opportunities', has been received and the comprehensive endorsement of policies and practices is noted, as are suggestions for enhancing collaboration with iwi and the agricultural industry.
-Likewise, the Parliamentary Commissioner for the Environment's report 'Focusing Aotearoa New Zealand's environmental reporting system', which calls on the Government for increased commitment to national-scale environmental reporting, including of policy and programme interventions targeting enhanced environmental quality, has been received.
+Received the report from the Office of the Auditor-General into 'Managing freshwater quality: challenges and opportunities', and notes its comprehensive enforcement of the Council's policies and practices, and suggestions for enhancing collaboration with iwi and the agricultural industry.